 ‘Mummy, what was it like before the internet?’
 Tony Barrell looks back to the Pre-Online Era

 There are millions of young people walking around today who never knew the world before the internet.
 Web-surfing is something they take for granted, like running water or central heating.
-If you sit teenagers down and tell them that when you were young, there were no search engines and you had to look things up in books, it is just as dumbfounding as when 20th-century grandmothers reminisced about washing in a tin bath in front of a coal fire, accompanied by Jack Payne and His BBC Dance Orchestra on the wireless.
+If you sit teenagers down and tell them that when you were young, there were no search engines and you had to look things up in books, it is just as dumbfounding as when 20th-century grandmothers reminisced about washing in a tin bath by a coal fire, accompanied by Jack Payne and His BBC Dance Orchestra on the wireless.

 And yet the internet hasn’t been with us for very long.
 Yes, the full history of the net is complicated and goes back decades, but its everyday use by ordinary people is a relatively recent phenomenon.
 The human race survived quite happily for millennia without it.
 Indeed, for most of the 1990s, I worked on a British newspaper without any internet access at all.
 As late as 1998, Google was run by a couple of people in a garage, Facebook was barely a twinkle in 14-year-old Mark Zuckerberg’s eye, and “social media” basically consisted of a few dozen beermat collectors and perverts typing about themselves in chatrooms.